kellytran3k/Just_Renegade/README.md

 npm start
 ```

-...and you have a running desktop application on your screen.
+and you have a running desktop application on your screen.